 The set includes:

-- school information sheet at a glance
+- school information sheet

 - school schedule (for middle/high school students)